 1. Do I even need Machine Learning?

-Machine Learning plugins to your company can increase the productivity of your employees by 2x or 3x as achieved by many of our clients.
-In this article, we will show examples, how it can be done.
+When implemented properly, Machine Learning plugins can increase the productivity of your employees by 2x or 3x.
+These results have been achieved by many of our clients and in this article, we will show examples of how it can be done.

-As I like to say, an AI system is a friendly sidekick that solves a clear job, such as automatic article recommendation, detecting objects on an image and so on.
+We like to think of an AI system as a friendly sidekick that can solve a clear task, such as automatic article recommendation, detecting objects on an image or financial risk prediction.

-A good Machine Learning Consultants team will first assess if you need Machine Learning - if you’re going to get a ROI.
+A good Machine Learning consultant will first assess whether you actually need Machine Learning.
+They’ll determine whether you’re likely to get a return on your investment (ROI).

-I talk to a lot of people and quite often I talk them out of building an AI solution even though it might mean business to me.
-Especially early-stage startups don’t need AI until they reach a critical mass of users.
+We speak to a lot of people and quite often we talk them out of building an AI solution – even though it might mean business for our company.
+For instance, early-stage startups don’t need AI until they reach a critical mass of users.

-Rule of thumb for "do I need AI" is: do you have a well-defined data processing problem that is important for you?
+A good rule of thumb for whether you need an AI solution is: do you have a well-defined data processing problem that is important for you to solve?
 Can you quantify the benefits (monetary or otherwise) of solving it?

-2. Is your specialty a match for my problem?
+2. Is your expertise a match for my problem?

-A good Machine Learning specialist for image processing should also understand the general challenges with computer vision - decide when to use OpenCV versus Deep Learning, how to observe underfitting/overfitting on the evaluation dataset and how to perform augmentation.
+For example, a good Machine Learning specialist for image processing should also understand the general challenges with computer vision – he/she should know when to use OpenCV versus Deep Learning, how to observe underfitting/overfitting on the evaluation dataset, and how to perform augmentation.

-However, a robust NLP specialist needs to understand how grammars work, how text is composed, what are embeddings and how to build them, stemming.
-He also needs to be familiar with recurrent deep learning algorithms, as well as boosting techniques.
+However, a robust Natural Language Processing (NLP) specialist needs to understand things like how grammar works, how text is composed, and what embeddings are and how to build them.
+He also needs to be familiar with stemming, recurrent deep learning algorithms, and boosting techniques.

 3. Do you have general programming skills?
 Can you build, deploy and maintain a scalable solution on the Cloud?

-Depends on your needs, but it’s somewhat likely after you build your Machine Learning model, you’ll want to be able to plug it into your existing application.
-Deep Learning requires GPU to run efficiently, and scaling models requires an expertise
+It depends on your needs, but it’s somewhat likely that after you build your Machine Learning model, you’ll want to be able to plug it into your existing application.
+Deep Learning requires GPU to run efficiently, and scaling models requires expertise.

-A lot of Machine Learning Consultants have a solid maths background, but not so much expertise in large-scale programming, or GPU programming.
-It’s better to be a specialist than a generalist, but you still need someone to build end-to-end Machine Learning pipelines.
-You can read our Case Study to understand how we build such pipelines - along with code samples.
+A lot of Machine Learning consultants have a solid math background, but not much expertise in large-scale, or GPU programming.
+It’s better to be a specialist than a generalist, but you’ll need someone to build end-to-end Machine Learning pipelines.
+You can read our Case Study to understand how we build such pipelines as well as see some code samples.

-4. Do you know the state-of-the-art scientific literature?
-Do you know Deep Learning?
+4. Are you up-to-date on the latest, cutting edge scientific literature?
+Do you have expertise in Deep Learning?

-While Deep Learning isn’t always applicable (arguably not even most of the case), it is an essential technique to consider especially when working with unstructured data.
+While Deep Learning isn’t always applicable (and arguably not even in most cases), it is an essential technique to consider especially when working with unstructured data.

-We define unstructured data as easily understandable by the humans, but not by computers - like images or text.
-Deep Learning has delivered groundbreaking results and almost entirely solved tasks like image classification or object detection.
-It still requires serious expertise to work with.
+We define “unstructured data” as “easily understandable by humans, but not by computers” – examples would be images or text.
+While Deep Learning has delivered groundbreaking results and almost entirely solved tasks like image classification or object detection, it still requires serious expertise to work with.

-Machine Learning is by far most heavily researched field of Computer Science at the moment.
-It has brought together world’s sharpest minds – the brightest mathematic and computer science researchers – to focus on this one area for the foreseeable future.
+Machine Learning is by far the most heavily researched field of Computer Science at the moment.
+It has brought together the world’s sharpest minds – the brightest mathematic and computer science researchers – to focus on this one area for the foreseeable future.

-While strong technical skills and analytical thinking are essential prerequisites, there’s more than that.
-Not many ML scientists had an opportunity to work on analyzing, solving and successfully deploying a Machine Learning-based solution - to a client's success.
+While strong technical skills and analytical thinking are essential prerequisites, there’s more required than that.
+Not many ML scientists have had an opportunity to work on analyzing, solving and successfully deploying a Machine Learning-based solution for a client.

 6. Does your consultant take security & encryption seriously?

-Processing sensitive data worth hundreds of thousands of dollars?
-Working with government data in your project?
-What would it mean to you if that data was compromised?
-Better make sure that it's secure!
+Is your firm processing sensitive data worth hundreds of thousands of dollars?
+Does your project involve working with government data?
+What would it mean for your firm if that data was compromised?

-As always, the system is as strong as its weakest link.
-That means that you should do everything you can to protect it.
+A system is only as strong as its weakest link.
+This means you need to do everything you can to protect it.

-If one considers SSL as the only requirement to achieve security, you should dismiss them immediately - it's just the baseline (along with VPN, database encryption, monitoring & auditing) – you need much more advanced methods to achieve reliable security and every good consultant knows this.
+For example, if a consultant considers SSL as the only requirement necessary to achieve security, you should dismiss them immediately.
+SSL is just the starting point (along with VPN, database encryption, monitoring & auditing) – you need much more advanced methods to achieve reliable security and every good consultant knows this.